This document shows you how to get started with LEB. Before using LEB, please read Pricing Overview to learn about its billable items and prices.

 Register your domain name.
 ICP filing is required if you want to use the domain in the Chinese mainland.

 Log in to the CSS console and go to Domain Management.

 - CSS provides a test domain name

-.tlivepush.com), which cannot be accessed before you complete the CNAME configuration at your DNS service provider.
-The following example shows you how to add a CNAME record by assuming Tencent Cloud is your DNS service provider:
+.tlivepush.com), which cannot be accessed before you complete CNAME configuration at your DNS service provider.
+The following example shows you how to add a CNAME record if you use Tencent Cloud’s DNS service:

 StreamName, such as

-txSecretis the signature for playing back the stream, and
+txSecretis the signature for playing, and

 txTimeis the URL expiration time.